James Scheibel

-James Scheibel (born August 30, 1947) is an American politician who was endorsed by the Minnesota Democratic-Farmer-Labor Party.
-From 1990 to 1994, he served as the mayor of Saint Paul, Minnesota, succeeding George Latimer and succeeded by Norm Coleman.
+James Scheibel (born August 30, 1947) is an American politician who served from 1990 to 1994 as the mayor of Saint Paul, Minnesota.
+A member of the Minnesota Democratic-Farmer-Labor Party, he was also one of the only candidates endorsed by the Democratic Socialists of America who was elected to office before the late 2010s.
+His was preceded as mayor by George Latimer and succeeded by Norm Coleman.

+Education

 A graduate of Saint John's University, he worked as a community organizer, as aide to former mayor Lawrence D. Cohen, as national organizer for Fred R. Harris's 1976 presidential campaign, and as deputy director for Volunteers in Service to America (VISTA).
 Elected to the Saint Paul City Council in 1982, he served there until his election as mayor.

+Mayor of Saint Paul

-As mayor, Scheibel led efforts to tackle the problems of homelessness, hunger and refugee services.
-He is one of a few members of the Democratic Socialists of America to be elected to office.
+As mayor, Scheibel focused on addressing homelessness, hunger, and refugee services.

+Post-mayoralty

 After his mayoralty, Scheibel served as vice president for the Corporation for National and Community Service and as a nonprofit executive.
 He now chairs the 21st Century Democrats, a progressive electoral coalition active within the national Democratic Party, and is a member of the Saint Paul Area Council of Churches.
 He teaches at Hamline University and is the interim executive director of the Minnesota Campus Compact.
 Scheibel was recently appointed president of AARP Minnesota, which has more than 650,000 members.
 He was instrumental in the launch of AmeriCorps.

+Personal life

+In 1987, Scheibel, then a Saint Paul City Council member, ran the Twin Cities Marathon in 2 hours and 45 minutes.